hiperbio/het-cl-episdet/README.md

 </p>

 This repository contains the implementations of exhaustive epistasis detection for second and third-order interaction searches, targeting Intel CPUs, GPUs and CPU+GPU systems.
-It supports single-objective and multi-objective evaluations with K2 score and Mutual Entropy scoring functions.
+It supports single-objective and multi-objective evaluations with Bayesian K2 score and Mutual Entropy scoring functions.
 The CPU implementations are parallelized by using OpenMP, while GPU kernels are deployed with the OpenCL programming model.

 ## What is Epistasis Detection?